kintsugi-sec/turtlepower/README.md

 # turtlepower scripts

 ## turtlepower_lhost
 We use this first just to echo out into our terminal the command to set out lhost for the rest of the scripts.
-Even though some people may moan about having to copy and paste one thing in, I thought it was a bad idea to hardcode this into the scripts meaning you can easily work across different interfaces and you won't accidentally pwn things you are not meant to pwn
+Even though some people may moan about having to copy and paste one thing in, I thought it was a bad idea to hardcode this into the scripts meaning you can easily work across different interfaces and servers and you won't accidentally pwn things you are not meant to pwn.

+If you want to live dangerously and hardcode a lhost for your session, just put a line in your .bashrc like this export turtlepower_lhost=192.168.1.101

 Usage:
 ```